What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 Quite honestly, this is one of my favourite Eurovision performances of all time.
 I am not exaggerating.
 It is so dramatic, so ridiculous, so quirky, so left-field, yet meaningful, powerful and unforgettable.
 You witness lead singer Kate Miller-Heidke, along with a couple of backing singers, attached to several poles, floating in circles above the stage.

-The song’s theme touching on postpartum depression, towards the end of the performance everything goes hell for leather, the circles going so large and dramatic with them all on top, whilst singing, you can’t but help but look away.
-It feels as if they are going to to develop into one of those circus spinning plate tricks.
+Towards the end of the performance everything goes hell for leather, the circles getting so large and dramatic with them all on top, whilst singing, you can’t help but look away.
+It feels as if they are going to develop into one of those circus spinning plate tricks.

 Also remember, if Australia do win the competition (and they have come close on several occasions), there’s a chance we could host next year’s competition… for Australia.